timofeysie/clades/README.md

 The [official docs on the subject](https://ngrx.io/guide/store/selectors) also include

-Using selectors for multiple pieces of state, Using selectors with props Selecting Feature States
+- Using selectors for multiple pieces of state
+- Using selectors with props
+- Selecting Feature States
-Resetting Memoized Selectors
+- Resetting Memoized Selectors
-Using Store Without Type Generic
+- Using Store Without Type Generic

 The *Advanced Usage* has a subsection titled *Breaking Down the Basics*.
 That seems like a good idea just for the introduction, not saving it for an advanced portion.

-Extracting a pipeable operator
+### Extracting a pipe-able operator

 Select the last {n} state transitions by combining selectors and RxJS operators in definitely an advanced example I'd like to go through, but the idea here is to get the basics of selectors before moving on to using them in the products page.

 ## Re-organizing 14 & 15